-The District provides a supportive environment as to time and place for [students and] employees (collectively "nursing mothers).
-Subject to the terms and exceptions set forth in this policy, the District will accommodate the needs of nursing mothers by providing reasonable times and suitable spaces for nursing mothers to nurse during school and work hours for one year [1] Delete endnote] after the birth of the child.
+The District provides a supportive environment as to time and place for students and employees (collectively "nursing mothers).
+Subject to the terms and exceptions set forth in this policy, the District will accommodate the needs of nursing mothers by providing reasonable times and suitable spaces for nursing mothers to nurse during school and work hours for one year after the birth of the child.
 Nursing for purposes of this policy will include expression of milk by manual or mechanical means.